A safe at home – why is it worth having one?

 13 February 2024

 A safe is not just a box for money, jewellery or documents.
-It's also a way to protect your possessions, data and privacy from theft, fire or other threats.
+It's also a way to protect your possessions, data and privacy from theft, fire or other threat.
 Why should you buy a safe?
 Here are a few reasons:

 That's it in a nutshell.
 Let's look at the subject in more detail.